Pass MRCGP AKT with Arora

 – Single best answer (SBA): choose only one answer eg. 1 from 5.

 – Extended match questions (EMQ): longer list of answers, 2 or 3 scenarios, choose only one answer.

 – Free text answer: need to type an answer in the textbox.

 An online calculator is available to use if needed.

 The pass mark varies from exam to exam but tends to range from a percentage between high 60’s and early 70’s.
 There is no negative marking, so ensure you attempt every question.

 You are able to take the AKT during or after the ST2 stage of your GP training.
 A maximum of four attempts is allowed, which means if you fail your AKT on your first sitting you can try to pass it 3 more times (provided you entered GP Speciality Training on or after August 1st 2010).

-Yes, you can use a calculator in an AKT test, including an online calculator.
+Yes, you can use a calculator in the AKT exam – an online calculator is provided.

 The failure rate of the AKT exam is relatively high, due to the fact it is a challenging exam.
-This means approximately 1 in 4 candidates failing each exam pool, which puts the AKT pass rate at between 67.7% and 73%
+Approximately 1 in 4 candidates fail in each exam pool, which puts the AKT pass rate at between 67.7% and 73%

 The current exam fee is £450 (providing you are registered as an RCGP AiT after July 2015).